ludios/Divmod/Combinator/README.txt

 To integrate with development tools such as Pythonwin, you will need to (instead of running the previous commands) set your PYTHONPATH to point to ...\Divmod\trunk\Combinator\

+To use the various Divmod projects, when you are done with this path-setup, you should run the following commands.
+(On Windows, you will have to prefix these commandlines with something like

+	"python c:\python24\python.exe Y:\Divmod\trunk\Combinator\bin\"

+)

+	% chbranch Divmod trunk
+	% chbranch Twisted trunk svn://svn.twistedmatrix.com/svn/Twisted/trunk
+	% chbranch Nevow trunk svn://svn.twistedmatrix.com/svn/Nevow/trunk

+Also, you will have to install platform versions of OpenSSL, PyOpenSSL (0.6 or better), SQLite (3.0.8 or better) PySQLite (2.0 or better), and, obviously, Python - using the appropriate Windows installers, RPMs, Ubuntu packages or whatever.
+Source installs can also be done with 'setup.py install' of all the various dependencies after installing Combinator, since Combinator's dependencies are extremely light (Python only, basically) and they will be installed in ~/.local.